astrolabsoftware/spark-fits/README.rst

 Although HPC systems are not designed for IO intensive jobs, Spark standalone mode and filesystem-agnostic approach makes it also a candidate to process data stored in HPC-style shared file systems such as Lustre.
-Two scripts are provided at the root of the project
+Two scripts are provided at the root of the project to launch a Spark Job on Cori at NERSC:
 ::

   sbatch run_scala_cori.sh  # Scala
   sbatch run_python_cori.sh # Python

-to launch a Spark Job on Cori at NERSC.
-Keep in mind that raw performances (i.e. without any attempt to take into account that we read from Lustre and not for example HDFS) can be worst than in a pure distributed environment.
+Keep in mind that raw performances (i.e. without any attempt to take into account that we read from Lustre and not from HDFS for example) can be worst than in HTC systems.

 Building from source
 ================